vieitesss/link-style/README.md

   link-style yourfile.txt | pbcopy
   ```

-Now you can paste the text directly into your LinkedIn post editor!
+Now you can paste the text directly into almost any social media!